-There are three ways of accessing the directory information online by following the links on the left:
+There are two ways of accessing the directory information online by following the links on the left:

 1) By Map: On the map click your area to be shown the available schemes.

 Surrey Community Action helps establish voluntary car schemes across Surrey.
-For more information visit their website at: Surrey Community Action
+For general information on such schemes visit their website at: Surrey Community Action Voluntary Car Schemes

 Many of the schemes welcome new volunteers, so if you feel you are able to spare some time, please contact Surrey Community Action or contact the scheme direct.

 N.B.
-Many of the contacts work solely on a voluntary basis; please respect this when calling.
+Many of the contacts work solely on a voluntary basis, so please respect this when calling.